-So you want to become a DoorDash driver?
-Driving for DoorDash is a great way to make money while keeping flexibility at the top of your list, but there is a lot to know about delivery driving and what DoorDash offers.
-Check out our all-encompassing article on things you should know to work for DoorDash.
+Do you want to know how to become a DoorDash driver?
+Driving for DoorDash is a great side hustle because you can make extra money while keeping flexibility at the top of your list.

-- Any car, scooter, or bicycle (in select cities)
+- No vehicle requirements.
+You can drive any car, scooter, or bicycle (in select cities)

 - Driver’s license number